BasilSuhail/Budgeting_Schedule_Automation/README.md

 # Budget Automation System

-Master Budget Generator for manufacturing companies.
+Budget Generator for manufacturing companies.
 Automates the creation of all 13 interconnected budget schedules based on Hilton's Managerial Accounting framework.

 ## Live Demo